Wix Stores Review: Our Overall Winner 2023

 Wix Stores allows your customers to pay using the most common methods.

-Shipping options can be added directly in the settings menu under the payment methods.
-Here, it's possible to create shipping regions and to specify conditions for each.
-You can offer a flat-rate fee, link shipping to the weight or price of the order, or even offer free shipping from a certain amount.
+Shipping options can be added directly in the settings menu under payment methods.
+There, it's possible to create shipping regions and specify conditions for each.
+You can offer a flat-rate fee, link shipping to the weight or price of the order, or even offer free shipping for a certain amount.

 Should you use an external fulfillment service for storing and shipping your products, you can also add it here and identify which of your products it is responsible for.

-Wix Stores makes a lot of shipping options available as well.
+Wix Stores offers plenty of shipping options available as well.

-Tax information can be input under settings, either manually (for each country/region) or automatically with Avalara.
-Real-time calculations are reserved for Premium subscribers.
+Tax information can be specified under settings, either manually (for each country/region) or automatically with Avalara.
+Real-time calculations are only available to Premium subscribers.

 It's possible to show before tax or after tax prices.

-Orders can be viewed in the similarly named dashboard menu.
+You can view orders in the similarly named dashboard menu.
 These can be searched manually, or filtered on the basis of their status, date received, products, subscription status, or sales channel.
-You're able to add tracking numbers to the order overview, change the status of an order, cancel it, or authorize a refund.
+It's possible to add tracking numbers to the order overview, change the status of an order, cancel it, or authorize a refund.

-Dropshipping is possible in Wix Stores, albeit only through apps available in the App Market.
-As of the time of writing, Spocket, Modalyst, Printify, and Printful could be integrated.
+Dropshipping is possible in Wix Stores, albeit only through extensions from the App Market.
+As of the time of writing, Spocket, Modalyst, Printify, and Printful can be integrated.

-In addition, you're also able to manage multi-channel sales using Wix Stores.
+Multi-channel sales are supported by Wix Stores.
 Facebook and Instagram can be added by clicking on Marketing Tools > Sales Channels.
 If you want to add even more online marketplaces, you can do so using the Multiorders app; Google Shopping can be integrated through AdScape.
 With the Wix mobile app, it's possible to configure points of sale (POS), to sell your products on the go.

 Wix Stores can be easily integrated into your multi-channel sales strategy.

 Unfortunately, it isn't possible to sell in multiple currencies.
-As a small consolation prize, you can add a currency converter from the App Market that shows customers prices in their preferred currency.
-At the end of the day though, other providers are better here, helping their customers to sell in multiple currencies.
+You can add a currency converter from the App Market that shows prices in the customer's preferred currency.
+All told, other providers perform better here.

-Apart from that little issue though, there isn't much to take Wix Stores to task for as far as sales are concerned.
+Apart from that little issue though, there isn't much to take Wix Stores to task for in terms of sales.

 Marketing & Analytics

-Ascend, Wix's own marketing solution, can be found in the dashboard by clicking on Business Tools by Ascend.
+Ascend, Wix's marketing solution can be found in the dashboard by clicking on Business Tools by Ascend.
 It entails four main areas, namely, Customer Management, Marketing Tools, Statistics, and Financial Tools.

-Under Customer Management, you can contact those who have ordered products from you.
-The Inbox contains all messages from your customers, which can be answered either directly in the chat or via email.
+With Customer Management, you can contact those who have ordered products from you.
+The Inbox contains all messages from your customers, allowing you to answer them directly in the chat or via email.

-The Contact List contains contact information for all of your store's visitors.
+The Contact List contains information for all of your store's visitors.
 To start an email campaign simply mark one (or all) of these, and message those you've selected automatically.
-With Automations it's possible to create automated messages, greeting new customers, or reminding existing customers about items left in their shopping cart.
+With Automations it's possible to create automated messages, greet new customers, or remind existing ones about items left in their shopping cart.

 Ascend makes it possible to conduct email marketing, albeit at cost.

-Ascend is nominally free, however, to get the most out of its features, you'll need to have a paid subscription.
-For example, in the free version, you're limited to three email campaigns per month, the creation of five forms, and two automations.
+Ascend is nominally free, however, to get the most out of it, you'll need a paid subscription.
+For example, in the free version, you're limited to three email campaigns per month, five forms, and two automations.

 In the Marketing Tools area, you can create coupons, giving your customers discounts and enticing them to purchase your goods.
 In total, there are five different types of coupons: Fixed amount, Percentual, Free shipping, Sales Price, and Buy X get Y free.
-Each type can be limited to specific items or collections, or to a minimum order total.
+Each can be limited to specific items, collections, or a minimum order total.

 Motivate your customers by making special offers.

 It's worth returning to Ascend, since it offers a few more features we'd like to note.
-With the Video Maker feature, you can create professional videos for your online store and share them on social networks like Facebook or Instagram, or on YouTube.
-By clicking on Social > Entries you're also given the ability to create social media posts that are useful for bringing new visitors to your store.
+With Video Maker, you can create professional videos for your online store and share them on platforms like Facebook, Instagram, or YouTube.
+By clicking on Social > Entries you're also given the ability to create social media posts that are useful for drawing new visitors to your store.

 Here again, there are some limits: With a free Ascend account, you're limited to four advertising videos and three social media posts.

-If you like advertising on social networks Wix Stores offers a few nice features through its Ascend add-on.
+If you like advertising on social networks Wix Stores offers a few nice features through Ascend.

-As far as SEO is concerned, Wix Stores also keeps its foot on the gas.
-As mentioned above, all of the standard SEO settings are available, but Wix Stores offers a lot more than just these.
-By clicking on Marketing Tools > SEO, you'll be taken to the SEO Wiz which guides you step-by-step through configuring SEO for your store, creating a user-defined plan in the process.
-Of course, this isn't a substitute for professional SEO assistance, but a nice feature nevertheless.
+As far as SEO is concerned, you'll get all of the standard SEO settings and much more.
+By clicking on Marketing Tools > SEO, you'll be taken to the SEO Wiz which guides you step-by-step through configuring SEO for your store and creating a user-defined plan.
+Of course, this isn't a substitute for professional SEO assistance, but it's still a nice feature.